AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

   └── type-detect@4.0.3
 ```

-So I searched for a `mocha init` commmand equivalent to `rspec --init` or `bundle init` and there is one, but it seems to generate a client side scaffold with html etc. so not what we need here.
+So I searched for a `mocha init` commmand equivalent to `rspec --init` or `bundle init` and there is one, but it seems to generate a client side scaffold with html etc.--so not what we need here.
 Feels like there's room for a little automation there ...
 I've opened a [feature suggestion](https://github.com/mochajs/mocha/issues/2989) with Mocha, and in the meantime updated the projects package.json with:

 ```
   "scripts": {